 Presentation judges will be furnished with copies of the participants’ manuscripts, which they will use to formulate questions.
 Questions shall pertain directly to the speaker’s subject.
 Questions containing two or more parts should be avoided.

-Flights will be seeded by manuscript scores.
 Event officials will randomly determine the speaking order and ensure that prior to giving the speech, each speaker is properly introduced.
 A participant will be permitted to use notes while speaking, but deductions in scoring may be made for this practice if it detracts from the effectiveness of the presentation.
 No props are to be used.
 Applause shall be withheld until all participants have spoken.

 A designated timekeeper will record the time used by each participant in delivering his or her speech, noting under time or over time, if any, for which deductions will be made.

 At the time of the event, each judge without collaboration with others will use the official rubric to score each participant on the delivery of the speech.
-They will also complete a judge’s comment card which will be presented to the participant at the awards function.

 Each judge will ask questions at the conclusion of the oral presentation of the speech.
 Judges will score each participant on the ability to answer all questions asked by judges.
 The full five minutes for questions should be used.